 (A plane emerges from one of the Viennese gasometers)

-Vienna locations feature significantly in the 15th Bond film: The Living Daylights.
+Back to spies: Vienna locations feature in the 15th Bond film, The Living Daylights.
 The city plays both itself and the Slovakian capital, Bratislava.

 The Riesenrad makes an appearance, as does the surrounding Prater entertainment park.
-Bond also takes a carriage ride past some of the tourist sites, including Schönbrunn Palace.
+Bond also enjoys a carriage ride past some of the tourist sites, including Schönbrunn Palace.

 Mission Impossible 5